freifunk-bielefeld/firmware/README.md

 ```bash
     make
 ```
-*You have the oportunity to compile the firmware at more CPU Threats.
+*You have the opportunity to compile the firmware at more CPU Threats.
 E.g. for 4-Threats type* `make -j4` .

 The **firmware images** are now in the `bin`-folder.
 Use the firmware update